-- T1 Depending on any statutory restrictions and the need to keep to these CPRs, in accordance with Awarding Contracts (Section N) an Extended Leadership Team Member may authorise the: -

-- ending of a Contract early; or

-- extending a Contract in line with its Terms and Conditions; or

-- materially varying a Contract; or

-- serving a default notice
+- S1 In appropriate circumstances the Council may agree to transfer a contract, by novation or assignment.
+The Procurement Lead must ask for early advice on how to transfer a contract from the Council's Legal Advisers and provide an appropriate approval in accordance with Awarding Contracts (Section N), before any contract is transferred. - TContract T1Depending on any statutory restrictions and the need to keep to these CPRs, in accordance with Awarding Contracts (Section N) an Extended Leadership Team Member may authorise the: - - ending of a Contract early; or - extending a Contract in line with its Terms and Conditions; or - materially modifying a Contract; or - serving a default notice